 The EPA offers a checklist regarding the testing procedure, particularly helpful for those performing the testing themselves.
 Mostly the instructions are related to maintaining the proper conditions.
 The test should be performed for a minimum of 48 hours and for any period under 7 days, the EPA recommends that closed house conditions be maintained.

 Closed house conditions involve keeping doors and windows closed, except for normal entrances and exits.
 No fans should be used that bring outside air into the house, except small exhaust fans that run sporadically or radon remediation -reduction system fans.
 Failure to maintain closed house conditions can invalidate the test.

-Radon-Rid Offers Professional and Accurate Radon Testing and Remediation
+Radon-Rid, LLC Offers Professional and Accurate Radon Testing and Inspection

 Realtors, especially those serving buyers, should insist on a professional test for radon in order to protect their clients’ best interests.
-For professional radon testing, Radon-Rid is a trusted name in Pennsylvania.
+For professional radon testing, Radon-Rid, LLC is a trusted name in Pennsylvania.
 Our specially trained technicians will perform accurate testing, and if the radon levels are too high in a home, they will recommend the best method of remediation for the home.
-Contact Radon-Rid today for more information.
+Contact Radon-Rid, LLC today for more information.

 PA HIC Cert. # PA047660C